 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

 Whether wild rapids or chill ripples are Dad’s jam, Echo Canyon River Expeditions in Cañon City has the perfect option.
-The Family Float, a gentle ride through the upper reach of Bighorn Sheep Canyon, caters to those who prefer calmer waters; the trip is suitable for kids as young as four.
+The Family Float, a gentle ride through the upper reaches of Bighorn Sheep Canyon, caters to those who prefer calmer waters; the trip is suitable for kids as young as four.
 Teenagers older than 14 can join Dad on the rapids ripping through the Royal Gorge.
 Make a night of it with a stay in the Royal Gorge Cabins, located nearby.
-Starting at $79 for a half-day
+Starting at $99 for a half-day

 Looking for a high-flying adventure option?
 Share the skies with your pops this summer in a tandem paragliding experience with Aspen Paragliding.
 You and Dad will each be seated in a harness and then attached, front and back, to your own expert pilot.
 For takeoff, each passenger and pilot jog down an easy slope until the glider lifts you both off the ground.
-Soaring high above Aspen, you’ll enjoy unparalleled views of the town, and its surrounding peaks and valleys.
-Starting at $325 per person
+Soaring high above Aspen, you’ll enjoy unparalleled views of the town and its surrounding peaks and valleys.
+Starting at $400 per person